-A normal newborn has active rooting and sucking reflexes and can start feeding right away, so doctors recommend placing the newborn at the mother's breast immediately after birth.
+A normal newborn has active rooting and sucking reflexes (see Sidebar 1: Three Common Reflexes of Newborns) and can start feeding right away, so doctors recommend placing the newborn at the mother's breast immediately after birth.
 If this is not done, feedings are begun at least within 4 hours after birth.

 Most babies swallow air along with the milk.
 Babies usually cannot burp on their own, so a parent needs to help.
 Babies should be held upright, leaning against the parent's chest, with their head against the parent's shoulder, while the parent pats them gently on their back.
 The combination of patting and pressure against the shoulder usually leads to an audible burp, often accompanied by spitting up of a small amount of milk.

 Breast milk is the ideal food for newborns.
 Although babies may be fed breast milk or formula, doctors recommend exclusive breastfeeding for at least the first 6 months and introducing appropriate solid foods between 6 months to 1 year (see Starting Solid Foods).
 After children reach 1 year of age, breastfeeding can continue for as long as both the child and mother desire.
 However, after age 1 year, breastfeeding should complement a full diet of solid foods and other fluids.